leewc/streamlit-realestate/README.md

 [streamlit-re-demo.webm](https://github.com/user-attachments/assets/dd33cdc3-b8cb-4cc7-a99e-0efbc039e32f)

 ## Without Docker

-Running without docker is as simple as `poetry install`, activating the env, and then `streamlit run streamlit_realestate/re.py`.
+Running without docker is as simple as `poetry install`, activating the env with `poetry shell`, and then `streamlit run streamlit_realestate/re.py`.
 Tested on Python 3.11.

 ## With Docker